olebole/irafdoc/doc/tasks/noao/digiphot/apphot/fitpsf.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... save the current value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix &gt;G ypix.plot1

+  ... store the contour plot of dev$ypix in the file ypix.plot1

   ap&gt; fitpsf dev$ypix 11.0 noise=constant display=stdgraph

+  ... type ? to get a short help page on the screen

+  ... move the graphics cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter the maximum radius in pixels of the radial profile or
+      type CR to accept the default value
+  ... set the fitting box width, fwhmpsf, and sigma using the graphics
-      type CR to accept the default value cursor and the stellar radial profile plot
+      cursor and the stellar radial profile plot
+  ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... retype :.read ypix.plot1 to reload the contour plot

+  ... move the graphics cursor to the stars of interest and tap
       the space bar

+  ... a one line summary of the fitted parameters will appear on the
       standard output for each star measured

+  ... type q to quit and q again to confirm the quit

+  ... full output will appear in the text file ypix.psf.2
   </pre></div>
   <p>
   3. Setup and run FITPSF interactively on a list of objects temporarily